-401. The American South to 1877 (5) :
+401. The American South to 1877 (5).
+Pr., junior standing.

-Pr., Junior standing.
 A study of the growth and development of the distinctive political, economic, social, cultural, and ideological patterns of the South from 1607 to 1877.
 Concurrent with HY 601.

-402. The American South Since 1877 (5):
+402. The American South Since 1877 (5).
+Pr., junior standing .

-Pr., Junior standing.
 A study of the continued growth and development of the distinctive political, economic, social, cultural, and ideological patterns of the South since the end of the Civil War.
 Concurrent with HY 602.

-405. The History of Alabama (5):
+405. The History of Alabama (5).
+Pr., junior standing .

-Pr., Junior standing.
 A survey of the social, political, and economic development of Alabama from the colonial era to the present.
 Concurrent with HY 605.

-406. Historical Geography of the United States (5):
+406. Historical Geography of the United States (5).
+Pr., junior standing.

-Pr., Junior standing.
 A chronological study of changes in the cultural landscape of the United States with an emphasis on the development of man-made features of the present.
 (Same as GY 360.)
 Concurrent with HY 606.

-408. American Intellectual History to 1877 (5):
+408. American Intellectual History to 1877 (5).
+Pr., junior standing .

-Pr., Junior standing.
 A study of perceptions, ideas, and values in American culture from colonial times to the present.
 Primary sources will be emphasized.
 Concurrent with HY 608.

-409. American Intellectual History Since 1877 (5):
+409. American Intellectual History Since 1877 (5).
+Pr., junior standing.

-Pr., Junior standing.
 A study of the perceptions, ideas, and values in American culture since 1877 with a special emphasis on change and disruption.
 Primary sources will be emphasized.
 Concurrent with HY 609.

-412. The American Religious Experience (5):
+412. The American Religious Experience (5).
+Pr., junior standing .

-Pr., Junior standing.
 An exploration of religious diversity in America, including skepticism and nonbelief, from colonial times to the present.
 The emphasis will be on religious experience rather than institutions.
 Concurrent with HY 612.

-415. American Diplomatic History (5):
+415. American Diplomatic History (5).
+Pr., junior standing.

-Pr., Junior standing.
-A study of the principal forces and factors beating on the relationships between the United States and other countries, 1776-present.
+A study of the principal forces and factors bearing on the relationships between the United States and other countries, 1776-present.
 Concurrent with HY 615.

-416. American Military History (5):
+416. American Military History (5).
+Pr., junior standing .

-Pr., Junior standing.
 A study of U.S. military policy, strategy, and tactics from 1775 to the present.
 Concurrent with HY 616.

-417. A History of U.S. Airpower (5):
+417. A History of U.S. Airpower (5).
+Pr., junior standing .

-Pr., Junior standing.
 A study of the evolution of the U.S. Air Force and American aviation policy.
 Concurrent with HY 617.

-419. Critical Issues in American History (5):
+419. American Historiography (5).